 Inconvenient Truth #1: “Big Picture” Lean – the whole shebang, as described in the books and taught in the courses – simply doesn’t fit a lot of companies.
 It was never intended to; so it’d be a miracle if it did.
 (That fact surprises a lot of people.)
 Where it DOES fit it can be extremely powerful, of course.

 Inconvenient Truth #2: When it DOES fit, it STILL might be insufficient to have a significant bottom-line impact.
 In some circumstances, it will.
 In others, it won’t.
-It doesn’t take long to explain this one – and the resulting awareness is often expressed by a slap of a hand to a forehead.
+It doesn’t take long to explain this one – and the resulting “Aha!” is often accompanied by a slap of a hand to a forehead.

 Inconvenient Truth #4: When “Big Picture” Lean doesn’t fit, some “Lean Fragments” WILL fit.
 And they are irresistible to managers determined to show progress, to get an early “win.”
 Things like “5S.” and “Value Stream mapping.”
 “Set-up reduction.”
 Less often but … maybe a partial re-organization of work flow, even into cells.
 Even less often … sometimes kanbans in a few places.

 THIS IS A BIG DEAL!
 At a guess, I’d say as many as 90% of companies that claim to be “doing Lean” in my local area are actually just implementing a few Lean Fragments.
-It’s not politically correct to say this but implementing a few Lean Fragments is NOT implementing Lean!
+It’s not politically correct to say this but implementing a few Lean Fragments is NOT implementing Lean.
+I am shown empty shadowboards.
+I’ve tagged along on “Gemba walks” that are embarrassing.
+And the other people following behind the leader, like ducklings obediently following the mother duck, were equally embarrassed.
+But daren’t say so.
+I’ve seen cells created that have divided a company’s capacity in ways that cause multiple pain points.
+Cells can of course be terrific.
+But their set-up needs a deeper understanding of flow and capacity than we commonly encounter.

 Inconvenient Truth #5: Most “Lean fragments” have little or no bottom line impact whatsoever.
 They look good, and feel good, and people feel proud of them, and they provide the “quick wins” that management consider important but … they’re purely Local improvement.